 Grand Banks trawlers, built in Singapore, have changed over the years offering semi-displacement hull options and fine workmanship.
 One tell-tale of a Grand Banks is the use of exterior teak.
 While this adds cosmetic heritage to the boats, it also comes with brightwork maintenance.

-Kenny Keidling, the owner of The Chandlery Yacht Sales in Santa Barbara, has a soft spot for these classic boats.
+Kenny Kieding, the owner of The Chandlery Yacht Sales in Santa Barbara, has a soft spot for these classic boats.
 Perhaps it is the fact Grand Banks is a legacy builder with 60+ years in the business and The Chandlery recently celebrated 70 years of service on the Central Coast.
 Legacy companies are a rare and wonderful thing.

 Beneteau has a strong following for both their sail and powerboat lines.
 The Swift Trawler blends the engineering of both to create what boat owners call “wonderful.”
 Their modern boatbuilding capabilities have allowed Beneteau to create a semi-displacement trawler with both speed (25-knot max) and spaciousness.

 Like with everything Beneteau does, attention to detail is paramount.
 This could explain why many seasoned yacht owners choose the Swift.
-There are so niceties in their design that add comfort to long distance cruising and the live-aboard lifestyle.
+There are so many niceties in their design that add comfort to long distance cruising and the live-aboard lifestyle.

 Kadey Krogen, out of Florida, is another popular trawler manufacturer.
-The are considered a classic style builder who believes their full displacement hulls are the best in the business.
+They are considered a classic style builder who believes their full displacement hulls are the best in the business.
 Since they’ve been engineering their patented Pure Displacement Hulls (PHD) for over 40 years they may have a point.

 Kadey Krogen is known for building a very stable boat with timeless design features.
 Much of this is obvious when you step aboard one of their richly appointed craft.
 The salon has a home-like feel often lost aboard many boats.
 This might explain the cult-like following they enjoy.